adonisjs/fold/README.md

 In the above example:

 - The container will create an instance of the `Database` class since it is set to `undefined` inside the runtime values array.
-The container will use the `req` value for the `Request` class.
+- However, for the second position (ie `request`), the container will use the `req` value.

 ## Making class with runtime bindings
 The runtime values are positional.
 This means that the caller of `container.make` needs to know the position of arguments to inject runtime values.

-On the other hand, the runtime bindings provide value for a concrete class constructor.
+On the other hand, the runtime bindings can provide value for a concrete class constructor.

 Let's look at the previous example but use runtime bindings this time.